srl-labs/containerlab/docs/macos.md

 ## Devcontainer

-Another convenient option to run containerlab on ARM/Intel Macs and Windows is to use the [Devcontainer](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers) feature that works great with VS Code and other IDE's.
+Another convenient option to run containerlab on ARM/Intel Macs and Windows is to use the [Devcontainer](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers) feature that works great with VS Code and many other IDE's.

 A Devcontainer is a specification for a container that is used to create a development environment.
 By creating the `devcontainer.json` file, you define the development environment for your project.
-Containerlab project maintains a pre-built multi-arch devcontainer image that users can reuse to run containerlabs.
+Containerlab project maintains a set of pre-built multi-arch devcontainer images that you can use to run containerlabs.
-It was initially created to power [containerlab in codespaces](manual/codespaces.md), but it is a perfect fit for running containerlab on **wide range of OSes**.
+It was initially created to power [containerlab in codespaces](manual/codespaces.md), but it is a perfect fit for running containerlab on a **wide range of OSes** such as macOS and Windows.

+The devcontainer can also be used by the developers to develop containerlab itself.

 /// note
-Starting with **Containerlab v0.60.0**, you can use the devcontainer with ARM64 macOS to run containerlab.
+Starting with **Containerlab v0.60.0**, you can use the devcontainer with ARM64 macOS to run containerlabs.
 ///

 To start using the devcontainer, you have to create a `devcontainer.json` file in your project directory where you have your containerlab topology.
-If you're using Containerlab the right way, your labs are neatly stored in a git repo, the `devcontainer.json` file will be in the root of the repo by the `.devcontainer/devcontainer.json` path.
+If you're using Containerlab the right way, your labs are neatly stored in a git repo, the `devcontainer.json` file will be part of the repo.

+/// note | Devcontainer flavors
+Containerlab maintains two types of devcontainers configurations:

+1. Docker In Docker (DIND):
+    tagged as `ghcr.io/srl-labs/containerlab/clab-devcontainer-dind:<version>`, where `<version>` is the containerlab version.

+    This
+///

 Note, the labs that we publish with Codespaces support already have the `devcontainer.json` file, in that case you don't even need to create it manually.